About the Fula Flute

 Custom-made and traditional West African Fula Flutes

-The tambin likely originated with the Fula (or Peuhl) people, who live throughout West Africa, with large populations in Guinea and Mali.
-Their flutes are also used in the traditional music of the Malinké people in Guinea, as a result of their living in close proximity with the Fulani for many centuries.
-It was from Malinké musicians in Guinea that I learned the craft of playing and making these flutes, in particular from Lanciné Conde, a master of the tambin originally from the Kouroussa region of Guinea, as well as Mamady Mansaré IV (the son) and others.
+These flutes are also used in the traditional music of the Malinké people in Guinea, as a result of their living in close proximity with the Fulani for many centuries.
+It was from Malinké musicians in Guinea that I learned the craft of playing and making these flutes, in particular from Lanciné Conde, a master of the tanbin originally from the Kouroussa region of Guinea.

 History and Construction

-Although it has existed for ages in West Africa, the tambin is a little-known instrument throughout the rest of the world, although it is slowly gaining attention for its characteristic rich sound and unique voice.
-Musicians like Mamady Mansare III (the father) first brought attention to the instrument through his playing with the Guinea national dance companies, Les Ballets Africains and Ballet Djoliba.
+Although it has existed for ages in West Africa, the tanbinfule is a little-known instrument throughout the rest of the world—although it is slowly gaining attention for its characteristic rich sound and unique voice.
+Musicians like Mamady Mansare III (the father) first brought attention to the instrument through the Guinea national dance companies, Les Ballets Africains and Ballet Djoliba.
 The international group Fula Flute demonstrated the versatility of the instrument with their virtuoso performances of traditional songs for the flute.
-A growing number of contemporary African musicians, like Dramane Dembélé, Oumou Sangare, Issa Bagayogo, and several others have featured the tambin in their recordings.
-My own groups, Landaya and Donkilo!
-Afro Funk Orkestra feature the tambin heavily.
+A growing number of contemporary African musicians, like Dramane Dembélé, Oumou Sangare, Issa Bagayogo, and several others have featured the tanbin in their recordings.
+My own groups, Afroflute, Landaya and Donkilo!
+Afro Funk Orkestra feature the tanbinfule heavily.

-In West Africa, the tambin is normally constructed out of a thick, woody vine that grows along the banks of parts of the Niger River.
+In West Africa, the tanbinfule is constructed from a thick, woody vine called tanbin in Malinké.
 The vine has sturdy outer walls and is entirely hollow, making it the perfect material for a flute.
-I have also seen tambin flutes in West Africa constructed out of metal pipe and pvc tubing, and these flutes sound remarkably similar to the wooden flutes (and in fact it is nearly impossible to tell the difference based on sound, especially given the great variety of “voices” that can be created due to the natural variances of the wooden vine itself).
+I have also seen tanbin flutes in West Africa constructed out of metal pipe and pvc tubing, and these flutes sound remarkably similar to the wooden flutes (and in fact it is nearly impossible to tell the difference based on sound, especially given the great variety of “voices” that can be created due to the natural variances of the wooden vine itself).

 Sound Sample: Sundiata